 To guarantee your campsite, a deposit equal to 50% of your stay will be charged to your credit card at the time you make your reservation.
 Make your online reservations anytime, day or night.
 You'll receive a confirmation email from the campground once you complete your reservation.

 Need to Cancel?
-If you need to cancel your reservation, please call 647-995-1633 before your one week deadline or cancel on your online account to receive your deposit refund, minus a $50 + HST cancellation admin fees.
-Allow 24 hours to receive you money back.
+If you need to cancel your reservation, please call 647-995-1633 before your one week deadline or cancel on your online account to receive your deposit refund, minus a $50 + HST cancellation admin fees. ( No cancellation admin fees for 2020 and 2021 season) Allow 24 hours to receive you money back.
 Text and/or email notifications of cancellations are not acceptable.
 Especially if it's within the last days that you have available to get your refund.
 We have in the past accepted email cancellation because the ones we accepted where months before the chosen date.
 We stress that you call us because it prevent you from emailing the wrong person at the last minute and making a mistake that would be costly.
 The phone call will eliminate those errors.

 Reservations made after the deadline require 50% nonrefundable deposits.
 Cancellations made after deadlines will result in forfeiture of all deposits.